HL7/fhir-saner/input/pagecontent/transaction-3.md

 ###### Search on Measure Definition Resources

-Systems must be able to retrieve measures needed for automation.
+Systems **shall** be able to retrieve measures needed for automation.

 Measures can be identified by codes used in the measure,